T.E.S. is a not for profit co-educational prep school catering for pupils from the ages of 3 to 13.

 Yes, children must speak English, at a peer equivalent level.
 We also, regretfully, must reserve the right not to take children whom we feel we cannot educate because of profound behavioural, learning or physical disabilities.

 Yes – if we are sure we understand their needs and can educate them effectively without detracting from the education of their peers.

-Submit an online application form and the Registrar will contact you to advise whether places are available and to schedule a convenient time for a tour of the school if appropriate.
+Please submit an online application form and the Head of Admissions will contact you to advise whether places are available and to schedule a convenient time for a tour of the school if appropriate.

 Relative to their ability they are almost always ahead of peers with equal ability and are socially confident and integrate well.